text-analytics-20/news-sentiment-development/README.md

 # Instructions to run the code

-## Get the data
+## Obtain the news article data dataset
-Either ask us for the scraped articles or run `scraping/collect_articles.py` with the following arguments:
+Either ask us for the scraped articles or use `scraping/collect_articles.py` to build the dataset yourself (can take a few days).
-1. source_path
-2. output_path
-3. log_path
-4. num_workers
+For detailed instructions, refer to the docstring of [collect_articles.py])https://github.com/text-analytics-20/news-sentiment-development/blob/main/scraping/collect_articles.py).
+The expected article source files (*-sources.txt files) can be obtained from https://wortschatz.uni-leipzig.de/en/download/german).
+They are located inside of the .zip files listed there.

 ## Run the pipeline
-The pipeline is controlled by the *config.ini* file.
+The pipeline is controlled by the `config.ini` file.
 Configure it as you wish.
 Then run
 ```